luiswirth/bsc-thesis/src/matter.typ

 We introduce an additional convention here regarding the ordering of the boundary simplicies.
-We rely on the `subsimps` implementation that gives us a lexicographically ordered subsimps.
+We rely on the `subsimps` implementation that gives us a lexicographically ordered subsimplicies.
 This is exactly the opposite of the ordered suggested of the sum sign.
 We need to make sure the sign is still the same for all boundary simplicies.
 ```rust
 pub fn boundary(&self) -> impl Iterator<Item = SignedSimplex> {